Qalisa/vike-plugin-sitemap/README.md

 # Vike Sitemap Plugin

 A Vike plugin for generating a `sitemap.xml` and `robots.txt` file automatically based on your project structure.
+Early alternative to the soon-to-exist https://github.com/brillout/vike-sitemap.

 ## Features
 - Automatically generates a `sitemap.xml` based on your `pages/` directory.